Ancient ceremonies meet 21st century technology in this

 Cancellation & Travel Insurance is not included in the price of the tour but can be arranged

-We depart on the overnight flight from London Heathrow and
+We depart on an overnight flight from London Heathrow, arriving

-arrive in Tokyo on Day 2 to be met by our Japanese
+in Tokyo on Day 2.
+We transfer to our hotel, the

-Today we take a full-day tour of Tokyo by coach, discovering the
+On Day 3, we take a full-day tour of Tokyo by

-to be the busiest intersection in the world.
-We also spend time at
+Shibuya crossing, the busiest intersection in the world.

 Day 4 - To Hakone

-Today, after a morning at leisure, we continue to Hakone by
+After a morning at leisure, we travel to Hakone by train for the

-Hakone National Park.
-Lying in the foothills of Mount Fuji, Hakone
+night.
+Lying in the foothills of Mount Fuji, Hakone is a stunning

-is a stunning area of lakes, forests and hot springs.
-We take a
+area of lakes, forests, and hot springs.
+We transfer to Owakudani,

 Day 5 - Mount Fuji and Matsumoto

-This morning we travel by coach to Mount Fuji, arguably Japan's
+We travel by coach to Mount Fuji, arguably Japan's most

-most distinctive landmark.
-Driving along the foot of the famous
+distinctive landmark.
+Driving along the foot of the mountain, we

-mountain, we arrive at the Mount Fuji Visitor Centre to learn more
+arrive at the Mount Fuji Visitor Centre to learn more about this

-boasts of unparalleled views of the iconic Japanese mountains.
+unparalleled views of this iconic Japanese mountain.
+We spend the

 Day 6 - To Takayama

-We enjoy a visit to Matsumoto Castle, an impressive fortress
+We then continue to Matsumoto Castle, an impressive 5-storey

-fascinating town of narrow streets and wooden houses, which appear
+fascinating town of narrow streets and wooden houses.

 Day 7 - To Hiroshima

-onwards by bullet train to Hiroshima.
-Having seen devastation in
+Train to Nagoya before continuing by bullet train to Hiroshima.

 Day 8 - Miyajima Island

-Today we travel by tram and boat to Miyajima Island, where we
+We travel by tram and boat to Miyajima Island today, where we

-leave modern life behind in the tranquility of the wooded island.
+leave modern life behind to soak up the tranquillity of this

 Days 9-10 - Hiroshima to Kyoto